This post may contain affiliate links.

 Why You will Love These Chocolate Spinach Muffins:

-• These are super kid friendly.
+- These are super kid friendly.
 They won’t even know there are veggies in them when they take one bite into these chocolatey muffins.
-If you don’t have to sneak the spinach into these muffins behind their backs, these muffins are also great for the kids to take part in making!
+If you don’t have to sneak the spinach into these muffins behind their backs, these chocolate chip muffins are also great for the kids to take part in making!
+These are the perfect treat for after school snacking!

-• A simple way to get more veggies in!
+- A simple way to get more veggies in!
 When adding more veggies to your day, these chocolate muffins are a great option.
 The spinach is not detectable in these muffins so even for the skeptics, they are a good way to get in the green!
+Like eating chocolate cake but with extra goodness!

 Ingredients:

-• banana: very ripe, soft bananas.
+- banana: very ripe, soft bananas, with plenty of brown spots.
 You can use frozen, but thaw them before adding them into the recipe

-• sugar: I tested with other sweeteners but I found the flavor to be best with regular granulated sugar.
-You can lessen the sugar by a bit if you don’t want your muffins quite as sweet
+- sugar: I tested with other sweeteners but I found the flavor to be best with regular granulated sugar.
+You can lessen the sugar by a bit if you would like as the bananas add some natural sweetness.

-• flour: White whole wheat is our preference for these muffins for a bit more nutrition.
+- flour: White whole wheat is our preference for this spinach muffin recipe for a bit more nutrition.
 All purpose flour works great.

-• chocolate chips: dark or milk chocolate will work just fine–whatever you have on hand or prefer
+- chocolate chips: the addition of chocolate chips is optional but highly recommended!
+Dark or milk chocolate will work just fine–whatever you have on hand or prefer

 How to make these Chocolate Spinach Muffins:

-• Bring out the blender and combine the almond milk, spinach and banana and blend until smooth.
+- In a high-speed blender, combine the milk, spinach and banana and blend until smooth.
 While I normally use frozen bananas in my smoothies, I use room temperature bananas in this recipe.
-I have not tried using frozen bananas for these to date. (steps 1 and 2)
+I have not tried using frozen bananas for these to date.

-• Transfer to a mixing bowl.
-Add in the egg and whisk lightly to combine. (steps 3 and 4)
+- Transfer to a medium to large mixing bowl.
+Add in the egg and whisk to combine.

-• Add the sugar, Greek Yogurt, and vanilla and whisk until smooth.
+- Add the sugar, Greek Yogurt, and vanilla and whisk until smooth.
 The Greek yogurt sometimes will still have small noticeable lumps and that is ok.
-Sometimes it is hard to get such a thick yogurt fully smooth and blended in but it will be fine if it’s not perfect. (steps 5 and 6)
+Sometimes it is hard to get such a thick yogurt fully smooth and blended in but it will be fine if it’s not perfect.

-• Add the dry ingredients into the wet and stir to fully incorporate.
-From here, just fold in the chocolate chips.
+- Fold in the chocolate chips.
 To be honest, 1/2 cup is not a ton of chocolate chips.
 The first few times I made these muffins, I only added the chips to the tops of the muffins.
 Feel free to add the 1/2 cup to the batter and top with extra chocolate chips.
-Whatever you prefer! (steps 9 – steps 12)
+Whatever you prefer!

-• Storing your muffins: you can store these muffins in the refrigerator for up to 5 days, sealed in an air tight container.
-At room temperature, they will only last about 3 days.
+- Storing your muffins: you can store these muffins in the refrigerator for up to 5 days, sealed in an airtight container.
+At room temperature, they will last about 3 days.
 You can also freeze them for up to 3 months in a freezer safe container.

 Other Muffin Recipes: